ppy/osu-wiki/news/2023/2023-12-15-monthly-beatmapping-contest-december-2023.md

 So if your first hyperdash goes to the left, every following hyperdash should too.
 If your first hyperdash goes to the right, the rest should too.

-[Dedot](https://osu.ppy.sh/users/8805157) gave this a try with their map of [Tokyo Jihen - Sounan](https://osu.ppy.sh/beatmapsets/2067609), so now's your chance to attempt the gimmick in your own way!
+::Dedot::{ user-id=8805157 } gave this a try with their map of [Tokyo Jihen - Sounan](https://osu.ppy.sh/beatmapsets/2067609), so now's your chance to attempt the gimmick in your own way!

 ### Songs